-Complete with an overwhelming light brilliant board, gigantic lego table, craft focus with provisions, floor-to-roof buddha sheets (painting with water), and floor-to-roof climbing structures.
+Complete with an overwhelming light brilliant board, a gigantic Lego table, a craft focus with provisions, floor-to-roof Buddha sheets (painting with water), and floor-to-roof climbing structures.

 4. Baxter YMCA

-Run, slide, float and investigate the labyrinth play region within the Baxter YMCA in their Kidzone.
-With tables on the side that give parents space to set up an outing or read a book.
+Tables on the side give parents space to set up an outing or read a book.
 Wifi and TVs keep grown-ups engaged too.